arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-06-28-bigchickentest.md

 In 1909, 154 million chickens were sold for meat in the US.
 Today, that number is over _9 billion chickens_ (think about that - there are more chickens bred _each year_ than there are humans alive).

 What happened to chicken?
 Something must have changed.
+This is a story about how the quest for profits has brought our agriculture system to its knees.

 In her latest book [Big Chicken](//marynmckenna.com/books/big-chicken/), Maryn McKenna explores how “chickens went from a scarce and expensive Sunday treat to the meat that Americans eat more often than any other and that is growing fastest in consumption around the world”. **McKenna tells the story about the evolution of animal agriculture through the single scientific advancements that made chicken the cheap meat we enjoy today: antibiotics.**